Barrow-in-Furness: Religion

 In the 2021 census 53.1% of the Borough of Barrow's population stated themselves as being Christian.
 People stating no religion or chose not to state totalled 45.5% combined.
 Other religious groups represented 1.4% of the population, with Islam and Buddhism prevailing as the first and second most common groups.
-Conishead Priory, the first Kadampa Buddhist centre in the west, is home to around 100 Buddhists and is located off the Barrow to Ulverston Coast Road.
 Historically Barrow was home to a notable Ashkenazi Jewish community that peaked in size during the 1930s with a synagogue in the town.
 Nonetheless, it closed in 1974 and less than 20 Jews were recorded by the 2021 census.